swiftlang/swift/docs/SIL.rst

 ``case`` of the ``union``.
 The destination basic block for a ``case`` may take an argument of the corresponding ``union`` ``case``'s data type (or of the address type, if the operand is an address).
-If the branch is taken, the argument will be bound to the associated data (or its address) inside the original union value.
+If the branch is taken, the argument will be bound to the associated data inside the original union value.
 For example::

   union Foo {